Son Sook: Career in Dongin Theater, Sanullim Theater and National Theater

-'Son Sook's Mother' was first performed on stage at the Jeongdong Theater in 1998.
-This work, written and directed by Lee Yun-taek, received a warm response from audiences at the time.
-Inspired by the success, Jeongdong Theater Director Hong Sa-jong, Lee Yun-taek, and Son Sook at the time promised to make 'Son Sook's Mother' a regular repertoire at Jeongdong Theater for the next 20 years, but this did not materialize.
+Son Sook's Mother was first performed at the Jeongdong Theater in 1998.
+It was written and directed by Lee Yun-taek, and received a warm response from audiences.
+Inspired by the success, Jeongdong Theater director Hong Sa-jong, Lee Yun-taek, and Son Sook at the time promised to make Son Sook's Mother a regular repertoire at Jeongdong Theater for the next 20 years, but this did not materialize.